RZII/RZII.github.io/index.md

 Graduating from High School, I spent my freshman year (Sep 2021 - May 2022) at Faculty of Applied Science and Engineering, University of Toronto.
 During this year, I applied for transfer admission into some universities in the US, and I was luckily admitted to University of Michigan for my next 3 years to study Computer Science.

-### Here is the list of CS-related courses I have taken.
+### Here is a list of CS-related courses I have taken.

 1. [APS 105](https://engineering.calendar.utoronto.ca/course/aps105h1), an introductory course in C language, from UofT.
 This was the very first CS course I had taken, and I enjoyed it quite a lot: the course content and the instructor Baochun Li were great.